orenef/react-typescript-datamaps/Readme.md

 npm install react-typescript-datamaps
 ```
 ## Out of the box components:

+### AttackMap:
-AttackMap - Adding ability to easily disable attacks on svg maps.
+Adding ability to easily display attacks on svg maps.

+### DataMapsWrapper:
-DataMapsWrapper - React (with typescript) wrapper for the datamaps library for easy integration in your react project.
+React (with typescript) wrapper for the datamaps library for easy integration in your react project.
 handleArcsAdvance - Datamaps plugin, can import alone and add to your own datamaps wrapper.

 ## Usage